archiveiovita/talk-back/readme.md

 ## About nfitness API

-chainlib API is a web backend application on Laravel framework with expressive, elegant syntax.
+nfitness API is a web backend application on Laravel framework with expressive, elegant syntax.

 ## Contributing